-Human Flesh Search Engine - Identifying and Exposing Individuals
+Human Flesh Search Engine - Identifying and Exposing Individuals and impulsive online collaboration of multiple users'.

-The movement called 'Human Flesh Search Engine' (HFSE) originated in China with early incidents dating back to 2006.
-[34] The term was translated from the Chinese words 人肉搜尋 (Ren Rou Sou Suo), which broadly refers to 'an act of researching information about individuals or any subjects through the often viral and impulsive online collaboration of multiple users'.
 [36] Actual people, rather than computer-driven online searches, demonstrating citizen empowerment and civil participation, power the massive collaborations.
 Through the use of social media platforms, the wider public is involved in the fight against illegal behavior.
 By using progressive and interconnected search methods the knowledge of thousands of humans is used to uncover 'the truth' and identify any illegal behavior on the part of an individual or a company.
 In China netizens of the human flesh search movement are also tagged as 'Red Guards 2.0'.
 [23]